SeivaDArve/ezGIT/README.md

 6. Has to have an option to configure and display email
 7. Find the list of all Seiva's repository and git pull all of them (update them)
 8. Add git stash
 9. ezGIT logs changes for the true user.
-The true developer sees software updates through 'git log', therefore, for those who dont even know git, they need a file to read updates from "version-log.txt" (this file)